Francisco Dornelles

 Francisco Dornelles (7 January 1935 – 23 August 2023) was a Brazilian lawyer, economist, and politician.
-He was the lieutenant governor of Rio de Janeiro from 2015 to 2019 and was the interim Governor during March and October 2016 following the illness of governor Luiz Fernando Pezão.
-He represented Rio de Janeiro in the Federal Senate from 2007 to 2015, until he resigned from the post to take office as lieutenant governor.
+He was the vice governor of Rio de Janeiro from 2015 to 2019 and was the interim Governor during March and October 2016 following the illness of governor Luiz Fernando Pezão.
+He represented Rio de Janeiro in the Federal Senate from 2007 to 2015, until he resigned from the post to take office as vice governor.
 Previously, he served as a deputy from Rio de Janeiro and several positions in presidents José Sarney and Fernando Henrique Cardoso's cabinets from 1987 to 2007.
 He was a member of the Progressistas.

 Dornelles assumed office as acting governor twice: on 28 March 2016, when Governor Pezão left office to treat a lymphoma, and on 29 November 2018, when the Governor was arrested by the Federal Police in a new phase of Operation Car Wash.

 Francisco Dornelles died on 23 August 2023, at the age of 88.